imouzon/SASnatch/README.md

     mean(d$obs[order(d$obs,decreasing=TRUE)][1:50])

-In SAS this can be done in a number of ways.
-For instance:
+In SAS this can be done in a number of ways.[^1] For instance:

     proc sort data = d; by obs descending; run;
     data d2; set d(keep = obs); order = _N_; if order < 51; drop order; run;